01-edu/public/subjects/hello-there/README.md

 #### Install `git`

 - Download the installer https://git-scm.com/downloads
-- While installing, Git will ask a bunch of question, it is recommanded to changes those:
+- While installing, Git will ask a bunch of questions, it is recommended to change those:
-	- Choosing the defagult editor (pick VSCode)
+	- Choosing the default editor (pick VSCode)
-	- Configuring the line ending conversions (Checkout as-is, commit Unix-style line endings)
+	- Configuring the line ending conversions (Choose : Checkout as-is, commit Unix-style line endings)
-	- Otherwhise stick with the defaults unless you know what you are doing.
+	- Otherwise stick with the defaults unless you know what you are doing.

 Git is a versioning tool, we use it to upload your solutions on the school server.